-A $40 non-refundable fee for prospective undergraduate students due with each first-time admissions application
+This $50 non-refundable fee for prospective undergraduate students is due with each first-time admissions application.

 You must pay all fees and charges so you can register for classes, receive a transcript, or get your grades or diploma.
 Part-time students pay tuition and/or maintenance fees at the semester hour rate, with the total not to exceed the maximum amount indicated.
 The minimum charge is equivalent to one hour at the semester hour rate.

 UT departments may authorize payment of some charges and fees for eligible students.
 Authorized amounts will be deducted from department accounts after the term starts.
-Additional per-credit-hour fees are assessed for students taking courses in business administration, engineering, and nursing.
+Additional per-credit-hour fees are assessed for students taking courses in architecture and design, business, engineering, law, and nursing.
 The amount is added to your student account when you register.
 The department that’s involved determines if you receive a refund.

 Fees for audited courses are the same as those taken for credit.

 All fees are subject to any changes approved by the Board of Trustees prior to the beginning of a term.